MontiCore/EmbeddedMontiArc/README.md

 ```

 You can submit the job with `sbatch <your-bash-script>.sh` on a backend node.
 It is also possible to just run the script on the frontend node.
-If you did submit the job, you can access the status information with `sacct <job-id>`.
+If you did submit the job, you can access the status information with `sacct`.